Wendy-Ma/portfolio/books-price/critique-by-design.md

 This is the redesign according to the feedback:
 ![sketch_2](sketch2.png)

 This is not the end of the story.
-I did another round of user feedback and they like how I aggregated the data and considered the title and index.
+I did another round of user feedback of two friends and they like how I aggregated the data and considered the title and index.
 There is just a minor change suggested that I could make the color of all products line to grey so the books line will be more outstanding.

 ## Step 5: Final visualization